edombelayneh/edombelayneh/README.md

 </div>

-I am a **rising Junior** majoring in **Computer Science** with an interest in **Machine Learning and AI**.
-I currently **Intern as a Research Assistant** at Central Michigan University.
-We are working on **PINNs and PI-DeepONets**, with a focus on developing programs that simulate Physics-Informed Neural Networks and Physics-Informed DeepONets for different partial differential equations, including Burger’s 2D Equation and **Navier-Stokes Equations**.
-More on this can be explained **once research has been published**!
+I’m a **rising senior** majoring in Computer Science with strong interests in Machine Learning, AI, and Backend Software Engineering.
+I’m currently interning at Qualcomm in San Diego as a Software Engineering Intern on the Camera Tuning and Image Quality team.
+My work focuses on building internal tools for image quality automation, including dynamic dashboards with Next.js, automated Jenkins pipelines, and real-time IQ metric access through a Linux-based Apache server.
+I also developed a Python script using OpenCV to automate image analysis for camera tuning evaluations.

-My journey in computer science has led me to develop a passion for Machine Learning and AI, and a **special interest in Software Engineering, specifically Backend**.
-To further explore my interests I am also currently a **Software Engineering Fellow at Headstarter AI**.
-We will be building **5+ AI projects** in a span of 7 weeks, which will help me get further in my CS career!
+Previously, I worked as a Research Assistant at Central Michigan University, exploring Physics-Informed Neural Networks (PINNs) and Physics-Informed DeepONets (PI-DeepONets) for solving complex partial differential equations like Burger’s 2D Equation and the Navier-Stokes Equations.
+I’m also a Software Engineering Fellow at Headstarter AI, where I’ve built several AI-focused projects that strengthened my backend and ML development skills.
+These experiences continue to fuel my passion for building impactful, intelligent systems.

 ## Skills